January 23, 2017

 As I look at the EU GDPR website, there are apparently 486 days to go.
 The clock is ticking.

 Hydrogen is experienced at leading end to end business transformation and IT programmes.
-Whether you’ve only just begun looking at how to prepare for GDPR, or want to maximise on the opportunities your data management solution can provide, please contact us.Posted over 4 years ago
+Whether you’ve only just begun looking at how to prepare for GDPR, or want to maximise on the opportunities your data management solution can provide, please contact us.Posted almost 5 years ago